sfeakes/AqualinkD/README.md

 #<a name="release"></a>
 # Update in Release 1.3.6
 * Can now debug inline from a web ui. (http://aqualinkd.ip.address/debug.html)
-* Note to Homekit users.
-Upgrading to 1.3.5c (and above) will add an aditional SWG PPM tile, (look in default room).
+* Fix SWG in homekit sometimes displaying wrong value.
+Note to Homekit users, Upgrading to 1.3.5c (and above) will add an aditional SWG PPM tile, (look in default room).
 You'll need to update homebridge-aqualinkd to 0.0.8 (or later) to remove the old PPM tile (or delete you homebridge cache).
 This is due to a bug in homebridge-aqualinkd < 0.0.7 that didn't delete unused tiles.
 * Logic for SWG RS486 checksum_errors.
 * Fixed pentair packet logging, missing last byte.
 * Support for two programmable lights.
 (Note must update your aqualinkd.conf).
 * Can now display warnings and errors in the web UI (as well as log).
-* Memory issue with PDA.
+* Fix memory issue with PDA.
 * Better support for "single device mode" on PDA.
-* Memory leak in web UI with some browsers.
+* Fix memory leak in web UI with some browsers.
 * Changes for better portability when compiling on other systems.
 # Update in Release 1.3.5
 * Fixed SWG bug showing off/0% every ~15 seconds (introduced in 1.3.3).